chompers456/abe-rglas.github.io/content/blog/doctors/tellier.md

 ## Monitoring
 * 1 respondent said the doctor continued with breast exams
-* 1 repsondent said the doctor made comments about how her thigh looks and how she was developing
+* 1 repsondent said the doctor made comments about how their thigh looked and how they was developing

 ## Data